elizabethpankratz/nlp-taboo-implementation/README.md

 ### Text generator

-- text gen detail
-- detail 1
-- detail 2
+- Navigate to the text-generation/ folder and open 'Demo.ipynb'
+- Run the code sequentially without skipping any cells.
+Some instructions might be different depending on the model being tested.

+For a detailed description on how our description generator works, please see 'text-generation/Walkthrough.ipynb'.

 ## Sources

-Our text generator implementation was inspired by the following tutorials:
+Our text generator implementation was inspired by the following tutorials and blog-posts:
-- i from j
-- n from m
+- "The Unreasonable Effectiveness of Recurrent Neural Networks", bu Andrej Karpathy. https://karpathy.github.io/2015/05/21/rnn-effectiveness/
+- "Beginners Guide to Text Generation (Pytorch)", by Abhishek Kumar. https://www.kaggle.com/ab971631/beginners-guide-to-text-generation-pytorch
+- "Text Generation with Pytorch", by Trung Tran. https://machinetalk.org/2019/02/08/text-generation-with-pytorch/